top of page

 • Cutlery from Tsubame-Sanjo, Niigata

-One of the June 2025 releases in Japan includes recycled glassware made in San Miguel, Spain.
+Interestingly, the brand has begun collaborating with international manufacturers.
+One of the June 2025 releases in Japan features recycled glassware made in San Miguel, Spain.

 At Sylvia Park, I found wooden toys, USB fans, cleaning tools, incense holders, and bamboo storage cases.